ncoghlan/misc/notes/python3/questions_and_answers.rst

 2.7 rollout (the CentOS system Python is a key dependency for many Python users).

+boto v2.32.0 released with Python 3 support for most modules.

+nltk 3.0b1 released with Python 3 support and the NLTK book switched over to covering Python 3 by default.

 **April 2015**: Fedora 22, target release for the "Python 3 by default" Fedora migration plan.